 When selecting the scuba diving centre you dive with, please opt out of those advertising this kind of activity.
 The only way to stop the practice is by stopping the demand for it.
 I was so happy we talked about it with Blue Bottom Diving, in Costa Adeje, and they said they were against it and that is why they were taking us to “the Wall” and not “Los Chuchos” (Chuchos means rays in Spanish).

 The highlight for me was the hexagonal basalt columns reef surrounded it.
-The basalt columns are similar to the Giant’s Causeway in Northern Ireland, Fingal’s Cave on the Isle of Staffa in Scotland, or Svartifoss Waterfall in Iceland.
+These volcanic formations are similar to the Giant’s Causeway in Northern Ireland, Fingal’s Cave on the Isle of Staffa in Scotland, or Svartifoss Waterfall in Iceland.
 In Tenerife, you can “fly” over them, how cool is that!

 La Cueva de Palmar

-Inside a dark lava rocks reef, you would be surprised how much colourful marine life can be found.
+You would be surprised how colourful the marine life of Tenerife can be in this lava rock reef.
 I had never seen so many octopus and moray eels in one dive!
 The moray eels I saw included dotted moray eels, dark moray eels, golden tail moray eels and a beautiful tiger moray eel with sharp glass-like teeth.
 No wonder why this dive site got the nickname of “Moray City”.
 Macro photographers will enjoy the thin arrow crabs and gorgeous sea anemones.
-However, regarding nudibranchs, it was a bit disappointing; I only found one.
+However, regarding nudibranchs, I only found one.

 The maximum depth of this dive site is 40 m, but the entrance of the cave is at 30 m deep.
 A cross at the entrance reminds divers that many died there before, so entry is frown upon.
 We just had a quick look at the entrance, and we continued our dive.
 A bit further down, following the sand corridor, at 33m, there is a beautiful statue of Nuestra Señora del Carmen, a symbol of protection for the fishermen.

-Beyond diving Tenerife with rays and octopus, the Canary Islands, thanks to their position in the Atlantic Ocean, offer the fantastic opportunity of frequent cetacean sightings.
+The Canary Islands offer frequent cetacean sightings.
 Every day, on each way, to and from the dive sites, we saw dolphins coming to play in the waves created by the boat.

 In July, you can go whale watching with a sea kayak to get to see closely pilot whales.
 Freediving with them is allowed but only if you request the special permit.
 Turtles and even sometimes whale sharks make regular appearances, especially in the marine reserves of the neighbour islands of La Palma and El Hierro.